terra-money/docs/docs/dapps/tutorial/implementation.md

 - `PartialEq`: gives us eqality comparison
 - `JsonSchema`: auto-generates a JSON schema for us

 Something to note here is that `CanonicalAddr` refers to a Terra address's native decoded Bech32 form in bytes.
-Its counterpart is the `HumanAddr`, which represents a human-readable address starting `terra...`.
+Its counterpart is the `HumanAddr`, which represents a human-readable address prefixed with `terra...`.

 When working with storage of account addresses for the contract, prefer to use the `CanonicalAddr`.
 When sending back data to the user, or expecting using input prefer the `HumanAddr` (and convert it to `CanonicalAddr` to work with it inside your contract).